hashicorp/terraform-provider-azurerm/website/docs/d/arc_machine.html.markdown

 * `os_type` - The type of Operating System.
 Possible values are `windows` and `linux`.

-* `os_version` - The version of Operating System running on the hybrid machine.
+* `os_version` - The version of Operating System running on the Azure Arc machine.

 * `parent_cluster_resource_id` - The resource id of the parent cluster (Azure HCI) this machine is assigned to, if any.